yetkin95/AudioPluginProject-made-with-JUCE-/README.md

 # AudioPluginProject-made-with-JUCE-

-A simple volume plugin application...
+A simple volume plugin application with a vertical slider bar.

-To compile this project
+To compile this project:

-1. Place this files in    PluginProject/Builds/VisualStudio2022/
+1. Put this files in    Give-Any-Name-To-The-Folder-Whatever-You-Want/Builds/VisualStudio2022/

-2. Copy "JuceLibraryCode" folder from wherever you have placed your JUCE installation, and copy to the directory which you have placed
+2. Copy "JuceLibraryCode" folder from the directory which you have placed your JUCE installation, and paste in Give-Any-Name-To-The-Folder-Whatever-You-Want/
-Builds.